Jessie Street: Career and activism

-Street was a prominent figure in Australian and international political life for over 50 years, from the women's suffrage movement in England to the Aboriginal Australian rights.
+Street was a prominent activist in Australian and international political life for over 50 years, from the women's suffrage movement in England to the Aboriginal Australian rights.
 Street ran in the 1943 Australian federal election as a member of the Australian Labor Party against United Australia Party frontbencher Eric Harrison for the Sydney Eastern Suburbs seat of Wentworth, and nearly defeated him amid that year's massive Labor landslide.
 She led the field on the first count, and only the preferences of conservative independent Bill Wentworth allowed Harrison to survive.
 Her attempt was the closest a Labor candidate has ever come to winning the conservative stronghold of Wentworth.

-At the San Francisco Conference in 1945, Street was Australia's only female delegate to the founding of the United Nations, where she played a key role alongside Eleanor Roosevelt in ensuring that gender was included with race and religion as a non-discrimination clause in the United Nations Charter.
+At the San Francisco Conference in 1945, Street was Australia's only female delegate to the founding of the United Nations, where she became the first Vice President of the United Nations Commission on the Status of Women, and she played a key role alongside Eleanor Roosevelt in ensuring that sex was included with race and religion as a non-discrimination clause in the United Nations Charter.

+In 1941, the future prime minister Ben Chifley received a united deputation from several women's organisations, and the united deputation argued that there ought to be a tax on men who were not married, instead of the new tax on the total income of married couples, which was being proposed for introduction at the time.
+The delegates were Vivienne Newson, Edna Lillian Nelson, Erna Keighley and Street.

+As chair of the Russian Medical Aid and Comforts Committee, she organised the "Sheepskins for Russia" campaign during World War II, announcing the appeal in a featured article, and she was notably one of two Australians to attend Stalin's funeral, along with Ernie Thornton.

 In 1949, Street was made a charter member of the Australian Peace Council.
+In 1950, Street and fellow peace activist Louise Mackay, travelled to England to participate in the World Peace Council's Second World Peace Congress, which was held in Warsaw.

-The Jessie Street Centre, the Jessie Street Trust, the Jessie Street National Women's Library and Jessie Street Gardens exist in her honour.
+Street is the namesake of the Jessie Street Centre, the Jessie Street Trust, the Jessie Street National Women's Library and Jessie Street Gardens.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.